EpsilonSolutions/netscaler-command-reference/docs/vpn/vpn-vserver/vpn-vserver.md

 ShareFile server, in the format 'IP:PORT / FQDN:PORT'

 <b>portaltheme</b>
-Portal theme applicable to vpn vserver
+Name of Portal theme to bind to vpn vserver

 <b>eula</b>
-Eula applicable to vpn vserver
+Name of EULA to bind to vpn vserver